-The one word that college students with AD/HD most often use with us to describe how they feel is “overwhelmed.”
-As AD/HD coaches, we are not surprised.
-We know that the feeling of not knowing where to start – or what to do next – can paralyze even the most capable college student, regardless if the student has AD/HD or not.
+The one word that college students with ADHD most often use with us to describe how they feel is “overwhelmed.”
+As specialists in ADHD Coaching, we are not surprised.
+We know that the feeling of not knowing where to start – or what to do next – can paralyze even the most capable college student, regardless if the student has ADHD or not.

 - shorter coaching sessions that facilitate focus and memory and

 - coaching Check-Ins by email, text, or phone in-between sessions to help the AD/HD client follow through with “action steps” – i.e., coaching homework!

 The Parent, College Student, Coach Partnership